 There is about no difference between owning purebred cats and your average tabby, except for a bit of panache.
 Adopting a cat from a shelter, as opposed to buying a fancy cat breed from a pet shop or breeder, could save a creature’s life.
 When you consider all the strays and feral cats out there who will never know the warmth of a window seat or the security of regular meals, it’s clear that adopting is the humane choice.
 So how do you go about adopting shelter cats from pet shops?

 All animal shelters are different.
 Some have a room full of cats who wander free and interact with one another.
 Other shelters have small kennels stacked on top of one another.
 Being confined in a shelter can be a traumatic experience for a cat.
 They may become reclusive, anxious, or aggressive.
-Remember to give them some time to burn off steam and to get comfortable before making a final judgement, either way.
+Give them some time to burn off steam and get comfortable before making a final judgment.

-DO.
+- DO.
 In your one-on-one time, check out the kitty’s eyes, ears, and nose.
 There should be nothing gloppy anywhere.
-Eyes should be clear, and not runny.
-Ears should be pink and clean.
-Nose should be slightly moist, and again, not runny.
+Eyes should be clear and not runny.
+The ears should be pink and clean.
+The nose should be slightly moist and, again, not runny.
 Keep an eye out for sneezing or coughing.
-If you observe any abnormalities, and you’re interested in adopting, see what the shelter has to say.
+If you observe any abnormalities and you’re interested in adopting, see what the shelter has to say.
 They may offer to treat the cat (for ear mites or bordetella, for example) before you adopt.